-Staff, families and children will be offered the Children's Education and Care Assurance Complaint Contact number if necessary.
+Staff, families and children will be offered the Children's Education and Care Assurance Complaint Contact number (ACT) or Early Childhood Education and Care services in NSW (ph 1800 619 113).

 These numbers are all on display at the service.